Can You Shock Pool After Adding Stabilizer? Complete Guide

 Monitoring and Maintenance

 After shocking, continue testing daily until levels stabilize.
 Your pool should maintain the proper FC level based on your CYA reading.
-For ongoing maintenance, liquid chlorine remains the best choice as it doesn't add unwanted chemicals like cal-hypo or dichlor shock products.
+For ongoing maintenance, liquid chlorine is a great default because it adds only chlorine — no calcium (cal-hypo) or CYA (dichlor) building up over time.
+Cal-hypo is still a fine shock if your calcium is low, and dichlor is useful if your CYA needs raising.

-Remember that stabilizer is permanent - it only leaves your pool through dilution (backwashing, splash-out, rain overflow).
+Remember that stabilizer is very stable - it breaks down only slowly, and mostly leaves your pool through dilution (backwashing, splash-out, rain overflow).
 If CYA gets too high (over 80-100 ppm), you'll need to partially drain and refill your pool to bring levels down.

 Need More Help?